Where We Work

 Healthcare

-The February 2023 earthquakes, the aftermath of the COVID-19 pandemic and outbreaks of cholera and other water-borne diseases—compounded by the prolonged conflict and worsening security situation in northern Syria—have severely compromised the country’s healthcare system.
-Some hospitals and clinics have been destroyed, while the remaining health facilities continue to grapple with severe shortages of supplies, equipment and qualified personnel.
-Deteriorating socioeconomic conditions and environmental pressures have further stretched the health system’s capacity, leading to an increase in water-borne diseases, critically worsening the nutritional status of children, pregnant women and lactating mothers, and deepening the public health crisis.
+The February 2023 earthquakes, the aftermath of the COVID-19 pandemic and outbreaks of cholera and other water-borne diseases—compounded by the prolonged conflict—have severely compromised the country’s healthcare system.
+Many hospitals and clinics have been destroyed, while the remaining health facilities continue to grapple with severe shortages of supplies, equipment and qualified personnel.
+Deteriorating socioeconomic conditions have further stretched the health system’s capacity, leading to an increase in water-borne diseases, critically worsening the nutritional status of children, pregnant women and lactating mothers, and deepening the public health crisis.

-With two primary healthcare clinics and nine mobile medical teams (MMTs), we provide healthcare services across several governorates, including Aleppo, Damascus, Rural Damascus, Daraa, Hama and Latakia.
-These facilities are crucial for delivering essential primary healthcare services such as disease prevention and treatment, maternal and child health, reproductive health, nutrition services and health education.
+Through primary healthcare centers (PHCCs), mobile medical teams (MMTs) and specialized healthcare facilities, we provide free and comprehensive primary, secondary and tertiary healthcare services across several governorates, including Aleppo, Damascus, Daraa, Hama, Latakia and Rural Damascus.
+These facilities are crucial for delivering essential services such as disease prevention and treatment, maternal and child health, nutrition services and health education.

 We ensure that those in need receive referrals to specialized care, and provide essential medical support and supplies to patients with disabilities.